 - Show on a timer and a scroll

-- The visitor lands on your site and immediately scrolls down 25% of the page.
+- The visitor lands on the page and immediately scrolls down 25% of the page.

 - The visitor lands on the page and doesn’t scroll, but stays there for 10 seconds.

-Use the Frequency drop-down menu to set how often returning visitors should see your pop-up.
-If they’ve seen it once, you might want them to see it the next time they visit.
-Or, for a less disruptive experience, you can set it to show again after a certain amount of time or to hide it for return visitors altogether.
+Set how often returning visitors see your pop-up with the Frequency drop-down menu.
+If they’ve seen it once, you might not want them to see it the next time they visit.
+For a less disruptive experience, you can show again after a certain amount of time or hide it for return visitors altogether.

 Don't show again after newsletter signup

 If you’re using a newsletter pop-up, you can hide the pop-up from visitors who already subscribed by checking Don’t show again after newsletter signup.

 Tip: Only subscriptions from the pop-up count toward this rule.
 If someone subscribes from another area of your site, like a Newsletter Block or at checkout, the pop-up can still appear.

 To show your pop-up to visitors using a mobile device, check Show on mobile